IncludeIOstream/Encryptor/README.md

    string text = "A simple text";

-   SecureString myEncryptor = new SecureString();//Initializing the main class
+   SecureString myEncryptor = new SecureString();//creating instance to main class

-   string encryptedText = myEncryptor.Encrypt(text, Encoding.ASCII);//any encoding will work actually, but MUST be the same            encoding to use while decypting.
+   string encryptedText = myEncryptor.Encrypt(text, Encoding.ASCII);<br/>
+   //any encoding will work actually, but MUST be the same encoding to use while decypting.

    WriteLine(encryptedText + "\n" + "\n");